Carlosman1996/commsman/TASK.md

 ## Priority

-TODO: strange errors while moving requests inside a parent.
-Also, some requests are changing its parent.

-TODO: test add items

 TODO: collection results are not showing all structure.

 TODO: real time updates in running collections: now, sql operations collide.